Biden, Sanders Highlight Familiar Split In Democratic Party

 That is likely why Biden — so far in this very early stage of the primary — is comfortably ahead in surveys of Democratic voters.

-"The disadvantage, if you want to call it that, for Biden, is voters do want a new face of the party, a younger face of the party," said Adam Hodge, a Democratic consultant, who was an Obama administration and Democratic National Committee spokesman.
+"The disadvantage, if you want to call it that, for Biden is voters do want a new face of the party, a younger face of the party," said Adam Hodge, a Democratic consultant, who was an Obama administration and Democratic National Committee spokesman.
 "But all of that is secondary to who is the best person to beat Donald Trump next November.
 And who can amass a large governing coalition to actually get things done.
 A majority of the Democratic Party do want a president to not only win, but also get things done."

 Governing and consensus-building are things Biden has been harping on.